 The dwarves (Old Norse: dvergar, singular, dvergr) are creative and skillful beings in Norse mythology.
 They came into existence from the rotting flesh of the giant Ymir.
-When the Aesir saw them, they shaped them into a human-like figure and gave them intelligence.
+When the Aesir saw them, they shaped them into a human-like figures and gave them intelligence.

 Then all the powerful gods went